UnknownPug/MPBA-api/README.md

 6. Set the `spring.kafka.bootstrap-servers` to Your IP and port (default: `localhost:9092`).

-7. Set in `api.key` the generated key that you got from the ExchangeRate-API web page.
+7. Set in `api.key` the generated key that You got from the ExchangeRate-API web page.

 After You have configured the `application.yml` file, You need to run the Kafka server by following these steps: